TomasNaprstek/Naprstek-Smith-Interpolation/README.md

 **STAND-ALONE USAGE**
 %%%%%%%%

-Download all three files in the "StandAlone" folder.
+Download all files in the "StandAlone" folder.
 Edit the "MTG_config.txt" to define user variables (see "User Variables.txt"), and run NSI_V7.exe to execute.
 All source C# code is included.

 A test file, BaseModel1-250mInterval-1nTNoise.txt is included in the GitHub repository.
 If the executable or C# code is run as is, it will run on the BaseModel file.
 This synthetic dataset was developed using PyGMI: Cole, P., 2015, PyGMI, https://github.com/Patrick-Cole/pygmi, accessed 20 October 2015.
 For comparison, the "AllValues" version contains all data points of the synthetic dataset, before the 250m flight line subsampling was applied.